-The list of frequently asked questions (FAQ) of category ‘before you join Anfi’ and ‘after you have joined Anfi’ are taken from the former website of the The Association of European Anfi Members’ Clubs and should be answered by Anfi in writing if you plan to buy weeks there.
+The list of frequently asked questions (FAQ) of category ‘before you join Anfi’ and ‘after you have joined Anfi’ are taken from the former website of The Association of European Anfi Members’ Clubs and should be answered by Anfi in writing if you plan to buy weeks there.
 Answers you may also find on this web site.

-FAQ about claims of illegal contracts
+FAQ about claims with illegal contracts

 The Spanish law 42/1998, coming into force 5th January 1999, demands that all contracts after this date should have a maximum duration of 50 years beginning at that date or after the date of building the timeshare resort (not the date of signing the contract).
 This is the recent interpretation of the Spanish Supreme Court spring 2015.
 The law is not clearly written and was misinterpreted by the whole timeshare industry including Anfi in ‘good faith’ to allow (now illegal) in-perpetuity contracts.